 Here’s the lineup:

-33 of the Best Iris Varieties for Your Landscape
+33 Favorite Iris Varieties for Your Landscape

 It’s easy to love a plant that offers so much in so many different sizes and colors, but demands so little to grow it well.
 Get out your gardening journal or some scratch paper, and let’s narrow your choices down.